Daniel-Davies/RotativaDemo/README.md

 # RotativaDemo

-This is the source code I used for a YouTube tutorail I made a while ago, which shows how to render PDF files using HTML&CSS in ASP.NET Core, using the rotativa framework.
+This is the source code I used for a YouTube tutorial I made a while ago, which shows how to render PDF files using HTML&CSS in ASP.NET Core, using the rotativa framework.

 Check out the video [here](https://www.youtube.com/watch?v=n_K1-5y-6sY&t)